Learn to use our equipment.

 Steps after Finishing the design:

 - Acquire the materials you want to cut.
-See a list of approved materials on the About page.
+See a list of approved materials on the Laser Cutter page.
 Also purchase a sheet or two of cardboard to cut a test design to prove it will work on your desired material.

 - Materials must have original labels and be approved by OPEnS technicians before use

-- Request a job, upload your files, and schedule a cut time on our OPEnS portal
+- Schedule a cut time on our OPEnS portal

 - OPEnS technicians alone are authorized to operate the laser cutter